YoungSkKim/CenterNet-Boost/readme/INSTALL.md

 # Installation

-The code was tested on Ubuntu 16.04, with [Anaconda](https://www.anaconda.com/download) Python 3.6, CUDA 10.0, and [PyTorch]((http://pytorch.org/)) v1.0.
+The code was tested on Ubuntu 16.04, with [Anaconda](https://www.anaconda.com/download) Python 3.8, CUDA 11.0, and [PyTorch]((http://pytorch.org/)) v1.7.1.
-It should be compatible with PyTorch <=1.4 and python >=0.4 (you will need to switch DCNv2 version for PyTorch <1.0).
+(you will need to switch DCNv2 version for PyTorch <1.0).
 After installing Anaconda:

 0. [Optional but highly recommended] create a new conda environment.

     ~~~
-    conda create --name CenterTrack python=3.6
+    conda create --name CenterNet-Boost python=3.8
     ~~~
     And activate the environment.

     ~~~
-    conda activate CenterTrack
+    conda activate CenterNet-Boost
     ~~~

 1. Install PyTorch: